CLDRModify Passes

 Main Process

-This section describes how to run the CLDRModify passes for the mechanical cleanup before the release.
+This section describes how to run the CLDRModify passes for the mechanical cleanup of the data at various points in the BRS.

 Successive Passes

-You will then run CLDRModify with different options, in multiple passes.
+You will run CLDRModify with different options, in multiple passes.

-- With each step, sanity check the results (as described below), fix any problems, tag, and check in as described below.
+- Sanity check the results during each step, fix any problems, tag, and check in as described below.

 - This sanity check is important, since the regularizing often reveals problems in the original.
 For example, a date format like MMM’-yy regularizes to MMM-‘yy’ -- but the original was clearly an error.